Frank Lee Martin Journalism Library

 The library also houses the largest academic photojournalism collection which include books from the Jack and Dorothy Fields Collection, Pictures of the Year International Collection, the Angus and Betty McDougall Photojournalism Collection.
 This is only fitting since photojournalism as an academic subject was born at the Missouri School of Journalism.
 In addition to these collections, the journalism library has a substantial historical collection of typography books.
 Since the journalism library collection is over 100 years old, several thousand books and periodicals are either in the MU Libraries’ Special Collections or safely stored in off-site storage where temperature and humidity levels are closely monitored.

 Individual and Group Study Space

 The journalism library space has been optimized for collaboration.
 Most furniture is modern, mobile and comfortable.
 Colorful portable screens are available to make student study space more private.
 Two group study rooms are available in the lower level of the library and may be booked ahead online.
-The library provides access to a conference room (RJI 102a) which may be reserved for meetings, instruction and webinars.
-Check availability by contacting Dorothy Carner or Sue Schuermann.
+The library provides access to a conference room (RJI 102a) which may be reserved by faculty for meetings, instruction and webinars.
+Check availability by contacting Sandy Schiefer.

-The journalism library has 35 computers (15 iMacs, 20 Macbook laptops) with a full suite of Microsoft Office and Adobe Creative Suite software, 6 iPad Airs, two color scanners, black and white and color laser printers, five 52″ flat screen television monitors and a Bloomberg terminal.
+The journalism library has 17 computers (12 iMacs, 5 Macbook Air laptops) with a full suite of Microsoft Office and Adobe Creative Suite software, 5 iPad Airs, two color scanners, black and white and color laser printers, three 52″ flat screen television monitors and a Bloomberg terminal.
 Students may check out a large variety of multimedia content creation equipment, including cameras, microphones, tripods, audio recorders, headphones, etc. from the journalism library.